Collaborative Projects

-In 2023, the Faculty of Business and Law supported the following projects with a view to fostering engagement and impact in areas of strategic priority.
+Since 2023 the Faculty of Business and Law has supported numerous projects with a view to fostering engagement and impact in areas of strategic priority.

 Green Supply Chain Management for Carbon Accountability